A Matter of Life and Death

 Jump!
 Tales of the Caterpillar Club by Don Glassman, New York, Simon & Schuster, 1930

-Subtitled "Incredible death-defying stories of survival against all odds," this book by John Adams describes a wide range of amazing survival stories.
+Dangling from the Golden Gate Bridge and Other Narrow Escapes: Incredible death-defying stories of survival against all odds by John Anthony Adams (1988, Ballantine Books) describes a wide range of amazing survival stories.
 Pay special attention to the first 80 pages.

 They Fell Without Parachutes - And Lived!

-Paul Brickhill, the author of "The Great Escape" wrote an article called "They Fell Without Parachutes - And Lived!"
+Paul Brickhill, the author of The Great Escape wrote an article called They Fell Without Parachutes - And Lived!
 It appeared in the June 1950 issue of Blue Book magazine.
 Many thanks to William Contento and Mike Ashley for their help in locating this article for me.
 Brickhill was in prison camp with many aviators and spoke to Nicholas Alkemade, Joe Herman, and others about their experiences and recorded them in this article.
 This is likely the first published account of such stories.
 In regard to the Free Fall Research Page it is like the Rosetta Stone.

-Note: It turns out that Brickhill covered this content earlier with the 1946 publication (with Conrad Norton) of the book, "Escape to Danger."
+Note: It turns out that Brickhill covered this content earlier with the 1946 publication (with Conrad Norton) of the book, Escape to Danger.

-Another note: Brickhill fans would do well to check out Stephen Dando-Collins' 2016 biography, "The Hero Maker: A Biography of Paul Brickhill."
-In addition to "The Great Escape," other hero-making works by Brickhill include "The Dambusters" and "Reach for the Sky: The Story of Douglas Bader."
+Another note: Brickhill fans would do well to check out Stephen Dando-Collins' 2016 biography, The Hero Maker: A Biography of Paul Brickhill.
+In addition to "The Great Escape," other hero-making works by Brickhill include The Dambusters and Reach for the Sky: The Story of Douglas Bader.

 Human Survivability of Extreme Impacts in Free-Fall